galasa-dev/galasa.dev/src/markdown-pages/docs/managers/mq-manager.md

 ```
 </details>

-<details><summary>Put a message on a queue</summary>
+<details><summary>Put messages to a queue</summary>

-The following snippet shows the code required to put a message on an MQ queue:
+The following snippet shows the code required to put a message on a queue:

 ```java
 TextMessage tm = qmgr.createTextMessage(testData);